 Best practices for Remotion - Video creation in React

-Use this skills whenever you are dealing with Remotion code to obtain the domain-specific knowledge.
+Use this skill whenever you are dealing with Remotion code to obtain the domain-specific knowledge.

 When in an empty folder or workspace with no existing Remotion project, scaffold one using: